 And the fact of the matter is that raising the heartbeat during exercise strengthens the heart .
 But there are safe situations and there are unsafe situations.
 And the highly raised heartbeat combined with the temperature of the room makes Bikram yoga unsafe.

-Researchers did find health benefits of hot yoga (Bikram)
+There are both benefits and dangers of hot yoga (Bikram)

-Researchers did also find many benefits of hot yoga, and not just that it leaves you feeling positive.
+As well as the danger of Bikram, researchers did find benefits, and not just that it leaves you feeling positive.

 “There are potential benefits associated with practicing Bikram yoga,” the study authors tell us.